monostream/emporium-catalog/README.md

-# Helm Charts packaged for Emporium by monostream
+# Emporium Catalog: Helm Charts packaged for Emporium by monostream

-## Usage
+## Manual Usage

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.